 We demand an education reform that includes returned Dreamers

-If you are lucky enough, you may be given brief chat with a government official that you followed and cornered in the hallway after his opening remarks, even if the tone of his interaction with you is somewhat condescending.
+If you are lucky enough, you may be given a brief chat with a government official that you followed and cornered in the hallway after his opening remarks, even if the tone of his interaction with you is somewhat condescending.
 It is right then and there that you realize that the commitment made publicly just a moment ago to “provide more alternatives to young Dreamers” so that their “their universal rights” are protected is reduced to a meeting that you maybe get next week, or the following, or maybe never.
 What was previously transmitted as an act of good faith and interest to solve a problem that affects hundreds of thousands, it is now your problem to solve when you are challenged to propose a solution as expressing your concerns and exposing the problem is not enough.
-In a blink of an eye, you see in action the art of disposal – when a public official can effortlessly disown his responsibility inherent in his job, and how easily he places the burden on you.
+In a blink of an eye, you see in action the art of disposal – when a public official can effortlessly disown the responsibility inherent in his job, and how easily he places the burden on you.
 This is only a microcosm of how the bureaucracy in Mexico supersedes the obligation of the state to serve its citizens.

 * English translation done by blog author